 The things a grant deed declares is the property has not been sold to anyone else and the property is not laden with obstructions other than those items already disclosed to the grantee.
 It also makes the promise that the grantor has the legal right to sell the property listed in the grant deed.

 Tyoes of Deeds

-There are other types of deeds: warranty deed, quick claim deed, title deed, deed of trust, special warranty deed, bargain and sale deed and court order deed.
-Out of all of these, the most common type is a grant deed.
+There are other types of deeds, warranty deed, quick claim deed, title deed, deed of trust, special warranty deed, and bargain and sale deed, and court order deeds are most of the more used ones.
+Out of all of these the most common type is a grant deed.